-We want to make sure that everyone, regardless of disability or differences, has what they need to reach their full potential at Christ Church.
+We want to make sure that everyone, regardless of disability or differences, has what they need to reach their full potential at Canterbury Christ Church University.

-To help you succeed, our specialist Student Disability team can support and advise you if you’re facing (or potentially facing) disabling barriers to studying independently at university.
+To help you succeed, our specialist Disability Team can support and advise you if you’re facing (or potentially facing) disabling barriers to studying independently at university.
 This includes:

 There are also the following on-campus drop-ins:

-The Student Disability team offers a confidential service via email, phone, video conferencing and face-to-face.
+The Disability Team offers a confidential service via email, phone, video conferencing and face-to-face.
 They’ll be happy to help you with: